weareplanet/commercetools-planet-integration/README.md

 #### Steps to run the application locally

-1. Before run the project you need provide all enviroment veriables into app.
-For making it, you need create `.env` and provide all necessary values from [Enviroment configuration](#enviroment-configuration) or you can simply rename `.env.example` to `.env` and fill with correct values.
+1. Before run the application you need to provide all necessary enviroment veriables: copy `.env.example` to `.env` and fill with correct values.
-2. Run the app.
+2. Run the app: `npm run start:local-dev`.

-`npm run start:local-dev`

 This npm script runs the connector without the explicit building - with use of `ts-node-dev` (on-fly complilation + hot reload).

 ### In a target environment